dittowords/ditto-react/README.md

 npm install --save ditto-react
 ```

-`ditto-react` comes with TypeScript bindings out of the box.
+`ditto-react` is written in TypeScript and works with other TypeScript codebases out of the box.

 ## Getting Started